plasne/service-fabric-sandbox/README.md

 1. Create a Stateful or Stateless Service using the template in Visual Studio.
 2. Add a remoting listener endpoint under CreateServiceInstanceListeners():
   * return new[] { new ServiceInstanceListener(context => this.CreateServiceRemotingListener(context)) };
 3. Create an interface which will include any methods and properties you intend to expose.
+It must inherit from IService.
 4. Implement the interface on the Service (ex. internal sealed class Factory : StatelessService, IFactory).
 5. To create or reference the Service (example):
   * IFactory factory = ServiceProxy.Create<IFactory>(new Uri("fabric:/SfWebAppDemo/Factory"));